Advantages of a Carbon Dividends Plan

-There is widespread agreement among economists that a carbon tax is the most efficient mechanism to reduce greenhouse gas emissions and correct the fundamental market failure driving climate change, namely, the failure of prices to reflect social and environmental costs.
+There is widespread agreement among economists that a carbon tax is the most efficient mechanism to reduce greenhouse gas emissions.
 No other policy lever can match its economy-wide effects in changing investment decisions and individual behavior.
 For a carbon tax to be most effective, the tax rate must increase gradually until emissions reduction targets are met.
 To avoid the loss of competitiveness or the shift of industry to economies without carbon taxes, border adjustments will also be necessary.
 Together, a carbon tax with border adjustments can help ensure that other countries follow suit, bringing us closer to a global solution.
 A recent study found that the Climate Leadership Council’s carbon dividends plan would achieve nearly twice the emissions reductions of all Obama-era climate regulations combined.

 Most Popular Climate Solution

 The key to making carbon taxes popular is a countervailing incentive that outweighs the tax’s burden.
 The best candidate is carbon dividends, which would put money directly into people’s hands and reward socially beneficial behavior.
-Simply put: all proceeds from a nation’s carbon tax would be divided equally among its citizens, and returned to all adults through a quarterly dividend check automatically deposited in their bank accounts.
+Simply put: all proceeds from a nation’s carbon tax would be divided equally among its citizens, and returned to all adults through a monthly dividend check automatically deposited in their bank accounts.
 Polls reveal that 64% of Americans favor this plan, including 54% of conservative Republicans.
-The popularity of dividends is crucial not only to the initial passage of carbon taxes, but also to ensure ongoing support for gradually increasing the carbon tax rate.
+The popularity of dividends is crucial not only to the initial passage of carbon taxes, but also to ensure ongoing support for gradually increasing the carbon tax rate over time.

 Most Equitable Climate Solution